Case Details

 What Was the Outcome?

-The High Court sentenced the accused to 22 years’ imprisonment with effect from the date of her arrest, 25 January 2014.
-This sentence reflected the statutory minimum of 20 years’ imprisonment for the principal offence, together with an additional term imposed in lieu of caning under s 325(2) of the CPC.
+The High Court sentenced the accused to 22 years’ imprisonment, with effect from 25 January 2014, the date of her arrest.
+This term included the maximum 12 months’ imprisonment ordered in lieu of caning under s 325(2) of the CPC, because the accused was female and therefore not liable to the mandatory caning component.

 Why Does This Case Matter?